 variable area – the most common type of optical soundtrack used in motion pictures, which consists of a transparent line on a black background.
 As the magnitude of the audio signal changes, the width of the line changes (changing area).
 The projector shines light from a small lamp (an exciter) through a perpendicular slit onto the film track, modulating the intensity of the light passing through it, which is converted back into audio.
 Stereophonic optical soundtracks contain two parallel variable area tracks, which is called stereo variable area (SVA).
 Today most movie soundtracks use digital sound.
 Prior to variable area, there was an earlier version of optical sound was called variable density, in which the photographic shading (rather than its width) varied with the sound.

-variable bit rate (VBR) – a type of codec in which the data is encoded and decoded at rates that vary with the complexity of the signal, as opposed to a constant bit rate (CBR), where the bit rate remains fixed.
+variable bitrate (VBR) – a type of codec in which the data is encoded and decoded at rates that vary with the complexity of the signal, as opposed to a constant bitrate (CBR), where the bitrate remains fixed.
+See also average bitrate (ABR).

 Variable-D – a trademark of Electro-Voice for a technology developed in 1954 to reduce the proximity effect of cardioid microphones.
 The directionality of cardioid microphones is achieved by allowing sound from the front of the microphone to enter the space behind the capsule through ports (small holes) in the microphone case.
 With conventional microphone designs the ports are located at a single, fixed distance from the microphone capsule, which E-V calls Single-D designs, which stands for single distance.
 The Varible-D design uses multiple ports along the length of the microphone body, so that high frequencies enter the port closest to the diaphragm, mid frequencies enter in the middle, and the low frequencies enter the port farthest from the diaphragm, which is supposed to virtually eliminate the proximity effect.

-variable inflection equalizer – a codecshelving equalizer in which the inflection point changes as the signal is boosted or cut for a given shelving frequency.
-Compare with a normal shelving equalizer where the hinge freqency and shelving frequencies remain the same no matter how much boost or cut is applied.
+variable inflection equalizer – a shelving equalizer in which the inflection point changes as the signal is boosted or cut for a given shelving frequency.
+Compare with a normal shelving equalizer where the hinge freqUency and shelving frequencies remain the same no matter how much boost or cut is applied.

 variable input impedance – a feature found on some microphone preamps that allows adjustment of the input impedance, so that it can be matched to that of the microphone.
 Also called variable impedance.